kara-o/DateNight-frontend/README.md

 # DateNight

-DateNight is a web-based application designed for couples/partners who need some spontaneity when it comes to going out to eat.
-The app is designed with both user and admin interfaces for full functionality.
+DateNight is a web-based application designed for couples/partners who need some sponteaneity when it comes to going out to eat.
+The app is designed to have both user and admin interfaces.

 ## Built With